ptitSeb/box86/docs/USAGE.md

 * 0 : Generate -NAN like on x86 (slower, more x86 accurate)
 * 1 : Don't do anything special with NAN, to go as fast as possible (Default)

+#### BOX86_DYNAREC_FASTROUND *
+Enable/Disable generation of precise x86 rounding
+* 0 : Generate float/double -> int rounding like on x86
+* 1 : Don't do anything special with edge case Rounding, to go as fast as possible (no INF/NAN/Overflow -> MIN_INT conversion) (faster, Default)

 #### BOX86_DYNAREC_SAFEFLAGS *
 Handling of flags on CALL/RET opcodes
 * 0 : Treat CALL/RET as if it never needs any flags (faster but may have side-effects)